 During your time here, you will experience the culture and refinement of the Gilded Age, view fine and decorative arts, magnificent exhibitions, take part in educational programs and concerts, enjoy fine dining and much more.

-Admission to the Frick Art & Historical Center, The Frick Art Museum and the Car and Carriage Museum is free!
+Admission to the Frick grounds and gardens, The Frick Art Museum and the Car and Carriage Museum is free!
 To learn more about tours of Clayton, click here.
 Become a member and receive free tours and many other benefits!

 The Frick is approximately 20 minutes east of downtown Pittsburgh at the corner of Penn and South Homewood avenues in Point Breeze.
 The entrance is located on Reynolds Street.